How We Survive the Winter

 A vaccine will be part of our bundles, hopefully before too long.
 But it will not instantly eliminate the need for everything else.
 If we can accept that masks will be a part of our lives indefinitely, we can focus on improving their effectiveness and making them less annoying to wear, Yale’s Ko said.
 “And it’s not just the design of masks themselves; we can come up with more innovative ways to promote face-mask use.”
 For one thing, they could be made more ubiquitous by employers and state agencies.
 Governments could even, as Luxembourg’s did, send masks to everyone by mail.

-Plan for more shutdowns
+Plan for More Shutdowns

 America’s “reopening” process is going to be less an upward line toward normalcy and more a jagged roller coaster toward some new way of life.
-In July, California ordered businesses and churches in some counties to again halt indoor activities after the state saw a rise in positive tests and admissions to intensive care units.
+In July, California ordered businesses and churches in some counties to again halt indoor activities after the state saw a rise in positive tests and admissions to intensive-care units.
 In August, the University of North Carolina sent students home barely a week after they had arrived.
 These sorts of moves shock the system if it relies on uninterrupted forward progress.
 Everyone will be better prepared if we plan for schools to close and for cities and businesses to shut back down, even while we hope they won’t have to.

 “Many workplaces that have reopened don’t have clear guidelines as to when they will consider shutting back down or reducing capacity in buildings,” Kissler told me.
 Every place that’s reopening should assume that it might have to navigate further closures.
 “Having clear triggers for when and how to pull back would help us avoid what happened this spring, where everything shut down in a week,” Kissler said.
 “It was utter chaos.
 I’m afraid that scenario will play out again.
 We have the opportunity to avoid that.”